ingka-group/nutanix-exporter/README.md

 ## Running the Exporter

 While the exporter is designed to run in a containerized environment, it can also be run natively on a host.
 The following instructions will guide you through both methods.
 For production environments, the exporter should always be run in a container.
-However, for development and testing, running the exporter natively is generally easier.
+However, for development and testing, running the Go binary natively is generally easier.

 For both methods, start by cloning the repository and navigating to the repo root in your terminal.